Number Duel Game Mode

 Other Number Duel Modes

 Sum Duel uses addition.
 Product Duel uses multiplication to create sharper targets.
+Subtraction Duel uses subtraction for a narrower target range.
+Division Duel uses division for the tightest board.
 Fifteen Duel drops the number rack entirely and asks players to claim numbers 1 through 9, building three-number sums of 15.
-All three modes share the same tactical spirit: the math creates the moves, but the board control decides who wins.
+All modes share the same tactical spirit: the math creates the moves, but the board control decides who wins.